walterfreeman/phy211/syllabus.md

  <a id="material"></a>

-### Course Material
+### Learning Objectives

-In this class, you will learn:
+After taking this class, you will be able to:

-*1.* **How to describe motion precisely:** how the language of calculus and vectors allow us to frame precise, rigorous descriptions of how things move.

-*2.* **How forces cause motion:** the care and feeding of Newton's second law $\vec F = m\vec a$, some of the forces that exist in nature, and how to use their properties to determine how they will make objects move

-*3.* **Conservation laws:** the peculiar feature of the laws of physics that certain mathematical quantities, called "energy" and "momentum", are not changed by many different processes; how to use these conservation laws to analyze systems that would otherwise be quite difficult

-*4.* **Rotational motion:** how to incorporate objects that rotate, as well as move from place to place, into our physical understanding

-*5.* **Waves, resonance, acoustics, and music:** at the end of the term, we will study the properties of waves, how waves trapped in a cavity create resonant vibrations, and the physics of music.
+* Unit 1 (Kinematics):
+  * Translate between verbal, graphical, algebraic, and numerical descriptions of an object's motion
+  * Given a description of an object's acceleration, create a description of its position and velocity, or vice versa
+  * Use vectors to describe motion in two and three dimensions, and use trigonometry to manipulate them
+  * Incorporate physical units (meters, seconds, and so on) into algebraic and arithmetic statements

+* Unit 2 (Forces):
+  * Identify the forces that act on the objects present in a variety of physical situations
+  * Describe the basic properties of the forces of tension, friction, gravity, and normal forces
+  * Using Newton's second law, construct mathematical relations between those forces and the objects' motion
+  * Identify constraints on those forces and on objects' motion based on Newton's third law and the geometry of the situations at hand
+  * Describe the forces required to cause an object to move in uniform circular motion
+  * Use the previous skills to predict how an object will move in any given situation, and the forces involved in its motion

+* Unit 3 (Conservation laws)
+  * Use conservation of momentum to solve problems that involve collisions and explosions
+  * Use the work-energy theorem and conservation of energy to determine properties of the motion of systems to which they apply, and recognize which systems those are

+* Unit 4 (Rotation)
+  * Construct analogies between the properties of rotational motion and the properties of translational motion
+  * Use conservation of energy to solve problems in which objects rotate as well as translate
+  * Describe the relationship between the forces that act on an object and the torque they apply about any given axis
+  * Describe the relationship between the torque applied to an object and its angular acceleration
+  * Use both $\vec F=m\vec a$ and $\tau = I \alpha$ in tandem to predict the motion of objects that both translate and rotate

+* Throughout (Process of Science)

+  * Describe the basics of scientific integrity and the properties of both honest scientific arguments and dishonest pseudoscientific claims
+  * Recognize (pseudo)scientific claims that are made in bad faith, and describe the problems with them
+  * Recognize sound and unsound scientific claims that reject preexisting consensus, and critically examine them.
+In particular:
+    * Describe the primacy of empirical measurements in evaluating scientific claims
+    * Describe the need for consistency between claims and the broader laws of nature
+    * Recognize flawed arguments that ignore the empirical data supporting the opposing position
+    * Recognize flawed arguments that fail to acknowledge and address conflicts between their findings and physical laws
+    * Recognize flawed arguments that focus on the identities of the people involved, rather than their data and logic

 <a id="activities"></a>

 ---

 ### Course Activities

-#### Readings
+#### Recitations

-Reading the text is an essential part of this physics class!
+Twice a week, you will have discussion sections led by one of your TA's, assisted by a few dozen students from previous years of Physics 211.
+These discussion sections are the most crucial part of this class, since it's there that you will do the hard and crucial work of practicing the skills you learn.
+Physics takes practice.
+It's not something you learn from a lecture;
+it's something you practice with a coach.
+In recitations, you'll practice your skills in groups of three -- learning from your peers, teaching them, and asking questions of the numerous guides that are there to help you.

+Recitation attendance and participation are graded.
+Before each in-class exam, you'll take a practice group exam in recitation with your group.
+These practice exams are graded as well.
+A further set of guidelines (incorporated into this syllabus) for recitation, and the homework you'll submit during them, are at <recitation/recitation-guidelines.html>.#### Readings

+It's important that you read the text in class to get a more in-depth perspective on the material.
 I encourage you to read the assigned sections on the [calendar](./calendar.html) ahead of time, as that way the presentation of the material in class will serve as reinforcement and enrichment rather than be the first time you see something.

 #### Class Meetings